pupilfirst/wd201-scripts/working-with-npm/package-management-and-library-ecosystem/README.md

 3. Download them and place them in the appropriate places in your project.
 4. Removing the packages means, manually removing all the files again.

 In the upcoming lessons, we will learn more about the Node package manager, called `npm`.
-We will learn about the uses of the same, along with some packages/dependencies which we can rely on for our NodeJS development needs.
+We will learn about the uses of the same, along with some packages/dependencies which we can rely on for our **Node.js** development needs.